Ukiah Adult SchoolUkiah Unified School District

 STUDENT RECORDS

-A permanent record cumulative file will be established when a student is accepted into the Vocational Nursing Program.
+A permanent cumulative file will be established when a student is accepted into the Vocational Nursing Program.
 The file will initially contain the application, transcripts, test scores, letters of recommendation, interview scores, and any other documents related to application and acceptance.

 At the end of Terms I and II, a transcript is placed in the student file indicating the name of the program, overall grades for each term, a comprehensive percentage grade, individual subject grades, attendance, and the date of term completion.